Mycoforestry: Saprotrophic fungi

 The second principle is to promote saprotrophic fungi in the environment.
 Saprophytic fungi are crucial to mycoforestry systems because these are the primary composers breaking down wood and returning nutrients to the soil for use by the rest of the forest ecosystem.
 This can be accomplished through inoculation of wood debris at site.
-Spored oils can be used in chainsaws when problematic or invasive hardwood requires felling.
+Spored oils (biodegradable oils containing fungal spores) can be used in chainsaws when problematic or invasive hardwood requires felling.
 This method is a simple means to inoculate a tree.
 Additionally plug spawn can be implemented and injected into wood mass again prompting colonization by the selected fungus.
 Eventually repeated colonization efforts should not be necessary as many fungal life forms are strong and will spread and sustain in the soil on their own.

 In management of the mycoforestry system, it is important that dead wood be in contact with the ground.
 This allows fungus to reach up from the soil and decompose fallen wood releasing nutrients at a much quicker rate then if the wood is left standing.
 Additionally, it is important to leave dead wood on site for decomposition back into the soil.
-This philosophy is similarly based to the fact that clear cutting of a forest reduces soil nutrients and thickness.
+This philosophy is similarly based to the fact that clearcutting of a forest reduces soil nutrients and thickness.

 Beneficial fungal interactions

-The third principal is to implement species known to benefit plant species.
-These are commonly mycorrhizal fungus that form long term associations with plants, often extending inside of plants roots, acting as an additional root system, and providing for better absorption of nutrients and water.
+The third principle is to implement species known to benefit plant species.
+These are commonly mycorrhizal fungus that form long term associations with plants, often extending inside of plants roots, acting as an additional root system, and improving absorption of nutrients and water.

 Utilizing mushroom species that attract insects could be a useful source of fish food.
 This practice makes the mycoforestry a larger system.
 Unlike most agriculture systems it helps the environment in a number of ways.
 It ties all biological aspects of the environment together, creating sustainable living and food production as well as sustainable fisheries similar to the ancient Hawaiian Ahupua'a, which utilized sustainable all portions of the land for environmental and food security.

-Additionally fungal species can be implemented that compete with disease causing agents like Armillaria root rots, to provide long term protection of the forestry system.
+Additionally fungal species can be implemented that compete with disease-causing agents like Armillaria root rots, to provide long term protection of the forestry system.

 Additionally, the implementation of an agroforestry system performs mycoremediation and mycofiltration activities, cleaning up toxins and restoring the environment.